 Plantar Fasciitis in the Pregnant Woman

-Plantar Fasciitis is caused when the Planta Facia is stretched in weird ways.
+Plantar Fasciitis (inflammation of the plantar fascia) is caused when the Planta Facia is stretched in weird ways.
 While the plantar facia is just in your foot area, it is attached to other ligaments and tendons that stretch up through your pelvis.
 You can learn more about it here.
+I also have a whole post on heel pain during pregnancy.

 Most often that pain is felt near your heel.
 That can mean the back of your foot, directly under your heel, or as the heel extends into the arch.
 It can feel achy, tight stabbing or sharp pains — all of those are common plantar fasciitis complaints.